-Commercial business loans can provide short, intermediate and long-term funding for companies, depending on what the loan will be used for.
+Commercial business loans can provide short, intermediate, and long-term funding for companies, depending on what the loan will be used for.
 You will typically want to match the loan term to what is being borrowed.
 For example, inventory should be a shorter term than a building since you don’t really want to be paying on inventory for a long time since it should be sold quickly.
-Provided the amounts are low, banks will typically wrap up a loan into one term for simplicity, but if not they would look to multiple loans.
+Provided the amounts are low, banks will typically wrap up a loan into one term for simplicity, but if not, they would look to multiple loans.

-Process of Getting a Business Loan from a Commercial Bank
+Loan Application Process from a Commercial Bank

-The process of getting a business loan basically has the entrepreneur preparing a business plan and making an appointment with the commercial loan officer (at many smaller banks it will be the bank president).
+The process of getting a business loan basically has the small business owner preparing a business plan and making an appointment with the commercial loan officer (at many smaller banks, it will be the bank president).
 The loan officer spends a little time talking with the entrepreneur and looking over the plan to get an idea of the scope of the project, provide some initial feedback and see whether the project fits within their lending parameters.